March 15, 1999 was one the biggest days of my life.

 What’s the cost of all that anxiety and suffering?

-Since leaving my family business, I’ve had the opportunity to work with numerous other family businesses.
+Since leaving my family business, I’ve had the opportunity to work with numerous other family-run businesses as a family business consultant.
 What I realize is that family business can be an extremely challenging environment fraught with countless opportunities to become frustrated, angry and even feeling trapped.

 I’ve yet to come across anyone who was literally chained to their family business, yet have found so many people who talk like they ‘can’t go anywhere else’.
 It’s a little like the flea that won’t jump out of the jar even after the lid has been lifted, or the frog who won’t jump out of the pot of water that eventually is going to kill him.